Dleibe1/SkullsGame/README.md

 ### [Here's a video demonstration on Youtube](https://www.youtube.com/watch?v=m-HvHr4f4hM)

 ## This repository only includes the files I edited.
 I created this a long time ago before I started using github.
 I found these files in my Google drive.
 The only library I'm using is the LovyanGFX library.
 If you can get your touchscreen hardware up and running with that library, this code will work for you.
-There are lots of guides for setting up the LovyanGFX library on youtube.
-I recccommend using PlatformIO and the Google Translate extension for VSCode, the comments in the LovyanGFX library are not in english.
+There are lots of guides for setting up the LovyanGFX library with a touch screen display on YouTube.

 I created the [LovyanGFXSetup.hpp](https://github.com/Dleibe1/SkullsGame/blob/main/LovyanGFXSetup.hpp) file for my particular touch screen display (purchase link below).
 I import this file into my [main.cpp](https://github.com/Dleibe1/SkullsGame/blob/main/main.cpp) file instead of LovyanGFX.hpp.
 I made this file going off of a guide on youtube just to a search for LovyanGFX libary and you'll find videos to help you get set up.